 Rabbi Motzen became the rabbi of the synagogue in 2012, only the third rabbi to serve the congregation since 1961, when the synagogue opened at its present location.
 Since joining the synagogue, he has introduced numerous Torah classes, youth programs, special events, and holiday programs.
-Join him on Shabbat for his increasingly popular sermons, which emphasize a positive and upbeat approach to Judaism.
-Make sure to attend his engaging Shabbat afternoon classes.
+Join him on Shabbat for his increasingly popular sermons, which grapple with current events in and out of the Jewish community while emphasizing a positive and upbeat approach to Judaism.

 Rabbi Motzen is joined by his wife Rebbetzin Hindy Motzen who has re-energized the monthly women’s shalosh seudos, established a women’s beit medrash, and runs the very successful B’nei Mitzvah Program.
-The Rabbi and Rebbetzin have three children – Tehila, Shlomo, and Shira.
+The Rabbi and Rebbetzin have four children – Tehila, Shlomo, Shira, and Riki.

 Below (L-R) Rabbi and Rebbetzin Motzen